sare84/weekly-report-gen/README.md

 ## Todo

-- Add functions for subfolder (i.e. days)
 - Add recursive functions and parent or childnodes
 - Possibility to localize the app
 - Add CLI methods for picking the week / weeks

 ## Versions

+### 0.0.6

+- Added functions for subfolder (i.e. days)
+  - There is a class with prepared functions and these could be could via their name

 ### 0.0.5